jacopok/jacopok.github.io/_pages/projects.md

 1. Doing shifts in the level-0 rapid response team (on pause until August)
 1. Checking whether the placement of templates according to a greedy algorithm is a good choice for NR informativeness
 1. Checking how fast we can make a truncated template bank for updating inference ([rehear](../projects/rehear))
+1. GWFish long-term things
+    1. Making a PR with horizon-finding improvements
+        1. Horizon-finding in the case of long-lived signals: when is the optimal time to detect them?
+    1. New documentation for waveform generation
+    1. Implementing antenna patterns (make tests with comparison to pycbc!)
+    1. Implementing Markov chain network duty factor
 1. Making a fit for the phenomenology of hyperbolic encounters as a function of energy and angular momentum
 1. Writing a simple article detailing the science case for multimessenger observations; specifically focusing on what we can get from a combined PE